 If you’re a sports fan, you most likely keep a close eye on “the numbers.”
 And not just the goals or runs.
 You may be that person who pours over the stats of key players, the team’s overall record for the season, etc. You follow the numbers and you understand them.
 Am I right?
+Profitability and Cash Flow are those stats for your business.

-It’s the same thing for your business.
 Business is a game (of sorts) and your financial statements are your scoreboard.
 You need to understand your data and keep an eye on key metrics to ensure the numbers are going in the right direction.
 If sports aren’t your thing, then just look around—many of our hobbies, like baking or sewing or even gardening, require math.
 If you are uncomfortable with numbers, then it’s time to learn a second language; don’t let the numbers scare you.
 Let’s look at some of those important business numbers when it comes to ecommerce accounting and bookkeeping.

 It All Starts With Revenue

 It’s great to look at your revenue and see it compared month by month in an increasing trendline.
 The revenue number is the one most of my clients understand instinctively.
 However, right now we are seeing some anomalies with the revenue numbers.
 Many of our clients use an inventory/profitability dashboard for their sales information.
 Because of the delays in shipping that have occurred with COVID 19, we are seeing a discrepancy between the dashboards and actual sales shown on the settlement reports.
 This is because the orders are not counted as sales until the items ship.
 However, the dashboards are reporting orders as sales.
 Be mindful to understand what your software is reporting and check it against what you see happening in your accounting system.

 The more meaningful number for our clients is Gross Margin.
 We recommend that you look at this on a business-wide level.
 The calculation should be easily made from your Profit and Loss Statement:

 Revenue – Cost of Goods Sold = Gross Profit